cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadDeb"></a>
 # **packagesUploadDeb**
-> ModelPackage packagesUploadDeb(owner, repo, data)
+> AlpinePackageUpload packagesUploadDeb(owner, repo, data)

 Create a new Debian package